deco3500-2017/assigned-null/README.md

 Jaymes Branch

 -   Created locations on maps, with direction on click.
 Information windows exist, that display the information about a meeting on marker click.

 -   Created questionnaires and consent forms for user testing, as well as performing interviews

+-   Set up Zone

+-   Backend Implementation

--
+-   Maintaining Documentation for Standups

 Wes Clarke

+-   Conducted some initial user interviews

+-   Evaluating results from user  interviews

+-   Maintain documentation for standups

+-   Initial Wireframe designs

--   Blah
+-   Building marvel prototype

+-   Ran user tests on marvel prototype

--   blah
+-   Team Conference Poster

 Shashank Gururaj